Bishwajeet56/Earthquake-Analysis-and-Design/README.md

 # Earthquake-Analysis-and-Design
+Horizontal ground motion records for the 1989 Loma Prieta Earthquake measured at different stations are provided.
+The nomenclature and metadata of these ground motions are appended below.
+All the ground motions are also provided.

 | ID  | Record Seq. | EQ             | Year | Station Name         | Mag. | Mechanism      | Rjb (km) | Rrup (km) | Vs30 (m/s) | Horizontal-1 Acc.
 Filename | Horizontal-2 Acc.
 Filename |